gansai/Developers-Environment/README.md

 1. JDK/ JRE for java projects
 2. Node/ npm for Node.js projects
+3. Anaconda for python projects

 Source Control Tools

 1. Git
 2. Github Desktop

+Tips

+1. If you have already installed Anaconda, always use Anaconda prompt for installing new packages, instead of Windows command prompt.
+The reason is that, if you have a python installed before installing Anaconda, there will be conflicts.